Klara Hitler: Later life and death

-Adolf Hitler, who had a close relationship with his mother, was devastated by her death and carried the grief for the rest of his life.
-Bloch later recalled that, "In all my career, I have never seen anyone so prostrate with grief as Adolf Hitler."
-In his autobiography Mein Kampf, Hitler wrote that he had "honoured my father but loved my mother" and said that his mother's death was a "dreadful blow".
+Adolf, who had a close relationship with his mother, was devastated by her death and carried the grief for the rest of his life.
+Bloch later recalled, "In all my career, I have never seen anyone so prostrate with grief as Adolf Hitler."
+In his autobiography Mein Kampf, Hitler wrote that he had "honored my father but loved my mother" and that his mother's death was a "dreadful blow".
 Decades later, in 1940, Hitler showed gratitude to Bloch, who was Jewish, for treating his mother, by allowing him to emigrate with his wife from Austria to the United States, a privilege allowed to few other Jews in Austria.

-In 1941 and 1943, Bloch was interviewed by the Office of Strategic Services (a predecessor of the Central Intelligence Agency) to gain information about Hitler's childhood.
+In 1941 and 1943, the Office of Strategic Services (a predecessor of the Central Intelligence Agency) interviewed Bloch to gain information about Hitler's childhood.
 He said that Hitler's most striking feature was his love for his mother:While Hitler was not a mother's boy in the usual sense, I never witnessed a closer attachment.
 Their love had been mutual.
 Klara Hitler adored her son.
 She allowed him his own way whenever possible.
-For example, she admired his watercolor paintings and drawings and supported his artistic ambitions in opposition to his father at what cost to herself one may guess.
-Bloch expressly denied the claim that Hitler's love for his mother was pathological.
+For example, she admired his watercolor paintings and drawings and supported his artistic ambitions in opposition to his father, at what cost to herself one may guess.

-Bloch remembered Hitler as the "saddest man I had ever seen" when he was informed about his mother's imminent death, while Klara was viewed as a very "pious and kind" woman who "would turn in her grave if she knew what became of him."
+Bloch expressly denied that Hitler's love for his mother was pathological.
+He remembered Hitler as the "saddest man I had ever seen" when he was informed about his mother's imminent death, and viewed Klara as a "pious and kind" woman who "would turn in her grave if she knew what became of him".

-In 1934, Hitler honored Klara by naming a street in Passau after her.

 Removal of tombstone

-On 28 March 2012, the tombstone marking Alois Hitler's grave and that of his wife Klara in Town Cemetery in Leonding was removed, without ceremony, by a descendant, according to Kurt Pittertschatscher, the pastor of the parish.
-The descendant is said to be an elderly female relative of Alois Hitler's first wife, Anna, who has also given up any rights to the rented burial plot.
-It is not known what happened to the remains in the grave.
+On 28 March 2012, a descendant of Alois Hitler removed, without ceremony, the tombstone marking his and Klara's grave in Town Cemetery in Leonding, according to Kurt Pittertschatscher, the pastor of the parish.
+The descendant is said to be an elderly female relative of Alois's first wife, Anna, who has also given up any rights to the rented burial plot.
+It is not known what happened to the remains.

+In popular culture

+In the "I Ain't No Holodeck Boy" episode of the animated TV series American Dad! (season 10, episode 13, first broadcast March 23, 2014), a main plot point revolves around a video game called Nazi Natal Nightmare, in which the players try to kill Adolf while he is still unborn in Klara's womb.
+Roald Dahl's short story "Genesis and Catastrophe: A True Story" is a fictional account of Klara immediately after giving birth to Adolf, in which she worries about his health and laments the deaths of her three previous children.
+Although the story stays true to Klara's biography, including the names of her late children, her identity as "Frau Hitler" is not revealed for several pages, providing a macabre twist ending.